Cemiplimab: History

 The safety and efficacy of cemiplimab was studied in two open label clinical trials.
-A total of 108 participants (75 with metastatic disease and 33 with locally-advanced disease) were included in the efficacy evaluation.
-The study’s primary endpoint was objective response rate, or the percentage of participants who experienced partial shrinkage or complete disappearance of their tumor(s) after treatment.
+A total of 108 participants (75 with metastatic disease and 33 with locally advanced disease) were included in the efficacy evaluation.
+The study's primary endpoint was objective response rate, or the percentage of participants who experienced partial shrinkage or complete disappearance of their tumor(s) after treatment.
 Results showed that 47.2 percent of all participants treated with cemiplimab had their tumors shrink or disappear.
 The majority of these participants had ongoing responses at the time of data analysis.

-The U.S. Food and Drug Administration (FDA) granted the application of cemiplimab breakthrough therapy and priority review designations.
+The US Food and Drug Administration (FDA) granted the application of cemiplimab breakthrough therapy and priority review designations.
 The FDA granted the approval of cemiplimab-rwlc to Regeneron Pharmaceuticals, Inc.

-In November 2022, the FDA approved cemiplimab in combination with platinum-based chemotherapy for adults with advanced non-small cell lung cancer (NSCLC) with no EGFR, ALK, or ROS1 aberrations.
+In November 2022, the FDA approved cemiplimab in combination with platinum-based chemotherapy for adults with advanced non-small cell lung cancer with no EGFR, ALK, or ROS1 aberrations.